uwcse440/web-cse440-au15/_assignments/assignment3/index.md

 link_project3g: https://catalyst.uw.edu/collectit/dropbox/jaf1978/32994
 ---

-`Content is still being developed and migrated to this site, everything here should be considered temporary and subject to change`

 # Overview

 Now that you have chosen a design, it is time to iteratively refine that design.